Matthew Baldisimo

-Matthew Anthony Otucan Baldisimo (born January 20, 1998) is a professional soccer player who plays as a midfielder for Canadian Premier League club York United.
-Born in Canada, he has filed his FIFA one-time switch to represent the Philippines at international level, after previously representing Canada at youth level.
+Matthew Anthony Otucan Baldisimo (born January 20, 1998) is a professional footballer who plays as a midfielder for Canadian Premier League club Pacific FC.
+Born in Canada, plays for the Philippines national team, after having previously represented Canada at youth level.

 Early life

 Baldisimo began playing soccer at age four with Wesburn Youth SC.
 Afterwards, he played with South Burnaby Metro Club and Burnaby Metro Selects SC, serving as team captain and being named U14 MVP with the latter.
 He was also part of the British Columbia provincial team at U13 level, where he was the co-captain.
-In 2011, he joined the Vancouver Whitecaps FC Academy and in 2015 was the recipient of the club’s 2015 BMO Registered Education Savings Plan Youth Soccer Player award.
+In 2011, he joined the Vancouver Whitecaps FC Academy and in 2015 was the recipient of the club's 2015 BMO Registered Education Savings Plan Youth Soccer Player award.